smclaughlan/psstats/README.md

 Clicking the headers on the table will sort by that column.
 ![](documentation/images/statsoutfitsort.png)

-### Information
+### Classes Information

-There is also a page for general information about character classes as well.
+There is a page for general information about character classes as well.

 ![](documentation/images/infoclasses.png)